Cory Booker Proposes Nationwide Licensing For All Gun Owners

 One new proposal offered by Booker includes “modernizing” the Bureau of Alcohol, Tobacco and Firearms.
 As The Trace reported in 2017, the agency is underfunded and lacks oversight.
 That’s resulted in botched operations and an inability to operate smoothly.

-Booker’s proposal also includes closing certain loopholes in existing law, such as a loophole that allows people on federal terror watch lists to still be able to purchase guns.
+Booker’s proposal also includes closing certain loopholes in existing laws, such as a loophole that allows people on federal terror watch lists to still be able to purchase guns.
 Another aspect of his proposal gives the Consumer Products Safety Commission the authority to put warnings on firearms and recall them, if necessary.

 The heart of Booker’s gun-control proposal, however, is licensing.
 Anyone seeking a gun license would be fingerprinted, interviewed, and would have to go through a federal background check, according to Axios.